flowsydev/flowsy-net-mediation/README.md

 * [FluentValidation](https://www.nuget.org/packages/FluentValidation)

 ## Usage
+Although you can directly use the `IRequest`, `IRequest<TResponse>`, `IRequestHandler<TRequest>` and `IRequestHandler<TRequest, TResponse>` interfaces from **MediatR** to define your requests and request handlers, this package provides some base classes to help you define **contextual requests** and **contextual request handlers**.

-### 1. Define an Operation Context
+### 1. Define a Request Context
 We can provide our requests with relevant information about the context in which they are being executed.
-For instance, we can create a class to store information associated with the current user or application executing our requests:
+For instance, we can create a class to store information associated with the current user or service account executing our requests:
 ```csharp
 public sealed class OperationContext
 {